We Need Stronger Supports for the Families of Survivors with Complex PTSD

 - Please take time to read the group guidelines.

-I am excited about the potential to build stronger supports for families.
-I believe that when families receive the support they need, supporters and survivors benefit.
+I am excited about the potential to build stronger support for partners.
+I believe that when partners and families receive the support they need, supporters and survivors benefit.

 Please think about joining me on this new venture.
 And please share with partners who need stronger support and encouragement for themselves.